Toxillo/jww19-website/src/content/pages/info/b-residency/c-complaints.md

 If this doesn't work and your neighbour is still making noise, please [contact a person](/en/index.html#contact) from the student self-administration to see if they can mend the situation.

 In some rare cases, not even this will help though.
-If your neighbour keeps making noise eventhough you have asked them to stop and a person from the student self-administration has talked to them, you should write to the Studentenwerk so that they can assist you in improving the situation:
+If your neighbour keeps making noise eventhough you have asked them to stop and a person from the student self-administration has talked to them, you should write to the Studierendenwerk so that they can assist you in improving the situation:
 ✉ [wohnen@stwm.de](mailto:wohnen@stwm.de)

 ### A Party is Too Loud